KawaiR/VESPER_Python/README.md

               Mode P: Pearson Correlation Coefficient
               Mode L: Laplacian Filtering Mode
-  -E E        Evaluation mode of the current position def=false
+  -E E        Evaluation mode of the current position def=false -gpu gpuid  GPU ID to use, if not present, use CPU -nodup      Remove duplicate positions using heuristics
 ```
 (2) Mode 2: Probability maps generated for each secondary structure in both maps used for alignment must be generated using Emap2sec+ first and then converted into .npy format using the interpolation script before running this mode.
 (With Secondary structure matching.)
 ```